 - The patient will most likely be sedated for the rest of the day.
 The pain medication can add to the sedation effects, so proper monitoring of their breathing is still very important.
 As long as the patient is sleeping comfortably and breathing properly, do not disturb them more than necessary.

 - The day of surgery and the following day are the most difficult times.
 Swelling and discomfort are normal, but should you have serious questions or issues that you do not feel comfortable with, please do not hesitate to call us.
-Our office phone number is Arlington Office Phone Number 817-472-0888.
+Our Arlington office phone number is Day Dental Care Phone Number 817-472-0888.

 PRE-OPERATIVE INSTRUCTIONS FOR IV SEDATION PATIENTS

 DO NOT wear long sleeves of ANY kind.
 Please wear SHORT sleeves.
 We cannot push long sleeves up because it becomes too tight which will result in inaccurate blood pressure readings.